TORAH AND CLASSICAL HEBREW

-Key word for Google search: “torahsmith”.
+Key word for Bing or Google search: “torahsmith”.
 (One word, in quotes)

 Technical and important: The word ‘MENU’ should appear, in capitals and centred, near the top of the page.
 If not, press control-plus (^+) a few times until it does.
 You may also need to play with control-plus and/or control-minus if there are blank spaces between words where words have disappeared, an inherent problem of the internet partly connected with the browser.